KRM7/gapp/docs/install-guide.md

 ## Install with CMake

-The library uses CMake as its build system, and it's also installed using CMake:
+The library uses CMake as its build system, and it can also be installed using CMake:

 ```shell
 # Get the code by cloning the repo